 Next, you need to know what type of tenancy you are dealing with.
 Is it a tenancy pursuant to a written term lease agreement, or is the agreement oral in nature, such as a tenancy at will or by sufferance, or is it month-to-month, because a written lease agreement has expired?
 If there is a written agreement, you need to make sure that all notice requirements under the agreement have been satisfied before starting the action.

 After waiting until the rent is at least 5 days past due, you must have sent a notice to the tenant by certified mail informing the tenant that you have failed to receive the rent within five days of its due date.
 After that you must arrange to have a 14-day notice served on the tenant before bringing a non-payment proceeding.
 The 14-day notice essentially demands that the tenant pay all of the back rent in full within 14 days, or move out.
 It lets the tenant know that if he does neither, you will evict him.
 Once that is done, you must prepare a notice of petition and non-payment petition.
-You must choose a date for the petition to be heard in court and that date should not fall on a Friday and must be at least 17 days in the future.
-The Nassau County eviction process then requires you to call the landlord-tenant unit of the Nassau County Civil Clerk’s Office to reserve the date.
+You must then call the landlord-tenant unit of the Nassau County Civil Clerk’s Office to reserve a date for your petition to be noticed and make sure that date is on the notice of petition.

 You must then arrange to have someone over the age of 18 years who lives in the State of New York, who is not a party to the action, serve the papers on the tenant at the house.
 The papers must be served no more than 17 days before the date the petition is to be heard, but no less than 10 days before that date.
 Then an affidavit of service must be prepared by the person who served the papers and must be filed with the Clerk of the Nassau County Court within the time required by law.

-Finally, the Nassau County evictions process requires you to appear in whichever of the two Landlord-Tenant Parts of the Nassau County District Court your case is calendared in, on the date the action is to be heard, before either Honorable Scott Fairgrieve, District Court Judge, in Landlord-Tenant Part 1, or Honorable James M. Darcy, District Court Judge, in Landlord-Tenant Part 2.
+Finally, the Nassau County evictions process requires you to appear in the Landlord-Tenant Part of the Nassau County District Court your case is calendared in, on the date the action is to be heard, before the presiding Judge.
 If the tenant does not appear, you can request a default judgment for all the relief you are seeking in your petition, provided it was served properly and there are no defects in it.
 You cannot recover attorneys’ fees, however, even if you have a valid provision for it in a written agreement, if the tenant does not show up to court.

 If both parties are present, then your Judge will require you to step out of the courtroom and discuss the matter among yourselves to see if it can be settled.
 If it can, and you come to a settlement agreement with the tenant, then you must put it in writing using the stipulation of settlement forms available in the courtroom for that purpose.